intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-* The general roles and responsibilities of the RPC are defined by RFCs published in the Editorial Stream (i.e., not directly by the RSWG, RSAB, or RSCE), or by such legacy RFCs which apply to the RPC and which have not yet been superseded by Editorial Stream documents and the requisite contractual changes.
+* The general roles and responsibilities of the RPC are defined by RFCs published in the Editorial Stream (i.e., not directly by the RSWG, RSAB, or RSCE), by legacy RFCs which apply to the RPC and which have not yet been superseded by Editorial Stream RFCs, and by the requisite contracts.

 * The RPC is advised by the RSCE and RSAB, and has a duty to consult with them under specific circumstances, such as those